HannahMarsh/pi_t-experiment/README.md

 When implementing the onion routing protocol, it helps to run the metric collector locally which provides visualization in real time of the messages and onions processes by each client and node.
 For a small number of clients/nodes, this makes debugging the protocol easier.

+Obviously, it is not recommended to run the visualization program once we deploy the simulation in a distributed environment (with potentially hundreds of nodes and rounds).

 ![](img/vis.png)